“I believe the Judiciary has

 Oyegun to his court, but he declined to appear.
 That led to contempt charges

-against chief Oyegun by Justice Jinadu.
+against Chief Oyegun by Justice Jinadu.
 As it turned out - trust the Nigerian

 the influential Permanent Secretary.
 Justice Jinadu resigned from the Bench